 Upon trying these green beans, my husband announced that this is the only way he wants to eat green beans from now on.
 This recipe takes inspiration from the U.S.’s Southern-style green beans and tomatoes.
 Usually, meat is used to add complexity and flavor to this popular side dish, but I wanted to see if I could engineer some flavor vegan-style.
 These are not intended to be a replica of the recipe that many cherish, but they are very, very tasty.

 While you can use frozen green beans, fresh green beans are definitely better.
-As a variation, turn this from a side dish to a main dish by adding a cup or two of seitan into the slow cooker before securing the lid for the long simmer.
+If you aren’t gluten free, turn this from a side dish to a main dish by adding a cup or two of seitan (store bought or homemade) into the slow cooker before securing the lid for the long simmer.
 Whether you add seitan or not, this dish is everything I love about American comfort food—flavorful, delicious and so satisfying.
 I hope you enjoy it as well!

 Vegan Slow Cooker Stewed Green Beans and Tomatoes